bledden/NativeThreads/README.md

 1. Open PowerShell as regular user (no admin required)
 2. Navigate to this directory
 3. Run: `.\build-threads-app.ps1`
+4. The script will automatically create a desktop shortcut

 #### Option 2: Using Command Prompt
 1. Open Command Prompt
 2. Navigate to this directory
 3. Run: `build-threads-app.bat`
+4. The script will automatically create a desktop shortcut

 #### Option 3: Manual Build
 1. Install dependencies: